 - Do I stop by the mall when I am supposed to be seeing customers?

-When I choose to cheat my company by using time they paid for to scan Facebook, it is a private decision.
+When I choose to cheat my company by scanning Facebook or any non-business related site during work hours, it is a private decision.
 When I watch an X rated movie alone in my hotel room, no one will know.
 If I stop by the mall to get a gift for my wife, it is a family matter.

 The particular decision in question may not ever be exposed to the light of scrutiny, but it will effect future decisions I make.
 All of my decisions, no matter what type of exposure they get, play a part in forming my character.